AAFP Credit System

 If your activity had commercial support(www.accme.org) also include the following:

-- Copy of written policy and procedures governing honoraria and reimbursement of out-of pocket expenses for faculty, CME planners and/or authors.
-(ACCME Standard 3.4, 3.5, 3.6(www.accme.org))
+- Policy and procedures governing honoraria and reimbursement of out-of-pocket expenses for content controllers.

-- If a social event was held in conjunction with this CME activity, please provide a copy of the description/invitation or other method used to notify participants of the event.
-This is to document that commercially supported social events did not compete with, nor take precedence over the educational event.
-(ACCME Standard 6(www.accme.org))
+- If a social event was held in conjunction with this CME activity, please provide a copy of the description/invitation or other method used to notify learners of the event.

 The AAFP reserves the right to perform a post-event audit and/or have a live monitor present at any AAFP certified CME activity.

 When an activity is found non-compliant in more than one area in an initial audit, the AAFP COCPD Executive Committee reserves the right to suspend a CME provider’s eligibility to apply for AAFP credit.

 Failure to resolve areas of non-compliance identified in an audit will result in an automatic suspension of a CME provider’s eligibility to apply for AAFP credit.

 Indication that a CME provider has not followed through on its commitment to resolve areas of non-compliance with reasonable effort will result in automatic suspension of a CME provider’s eligibility to apply for AAFP credit.